entando/entando-docs/vuepress/docs/v7.2/tutorials/devops/tls-with-cert-mgr.md

 2. Replace `YOUR-EMAIL-ADDRESS` with your own email.
 This will be used by `Let's Encrypt` for certification expiration and update notifications.

 3. (Optional) Change the issuer name from `letsencrypt-prod-cluster` to your preferred name.
-The name is needed when making the `Certificate` request below.
+The name is needed when creating the `Certificate` resource below.

 4. Create the `ClusterIssuer`:
 ``` bash